AlexanderEllis/blog/content/posts/break-envoy.md

 ### Happy little accidents

 These silly mistakes are always helpful, if only for little reminders to yourself down the line.
-For me, it's a good little reminder for a few things:
+If you're looking for a few recommendations, this is a good little reminder about a few things:

 1. Be more careful about merging main (rookie mistake, and I blame myself for getting out of practice after 3.5 years of not using git for work)